Ackle History, Family Crest & Coats of Arms

 Early History of the Ackle family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Ackle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ackle research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Ackle History in all our PDF Extended History products and printed products wherever possible.

 Ackle Spelling Variations